mir-dataset-loaders/mirdata/CONTRIBUTING.md

 ## Adding tests to your dataset

 1. Make a fake version of the dataset in the tests folder `tests/resources/mir_datasets/my_dataset/`, so you can test against that data.
-2. Test all of the dataset specific code, e.g. the Track object, any of the load functions, and so forth – see the Example dataset for reference.
+2. Test all of the dataset specific code, e.g. the Track object, any of the load functions, and so forth – see the ikala dataset tests (`tests/test_ikala.py`) for reference.